Here’s some kid wisdom on everyday superpowers.

 “It sure smells better out here.”

 P.S.
-If there is someone out there that doesn’t believe they have a superpower – that they can shine in some way in their lives – I’d be happy to introduce them to my 7-year-old.
+If there is someone out there that doesn’t believe they have everyday superpowers – that they can shine in some way in their lives – I’d be happy to introduce them to my 7-year-old.
 He’ll remind them that way down deep they certainly do.

 Thanks for spending time with me today.
 If you have another minute, I have another post to share.